aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to MARKDOWN on Android via Java" h2="Convert XPS to MARKDOWN in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to Markdown?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft.
+It is used to store documents in a fixed layout format.
+XPS documents are similar to PDF documents, but they are not as widely used.
+Markdown is a lightweight markup language that is used to format plain text documents.
+It is used to create web content, such as blog posts, and is also used in many text editors.
+Converting XPS documents to Markdown can make them easier to read and edit.

+<h2>How Aspose.Total Helps for XPS to Markdown Conversion?</h2>

-You can integrate XPS to MARKDOWN conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert XPS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to MARKDOWN.
+Aspose.Total for Android Java is a package of APIs that can be used to integrate XPS to MARKDOWN conversion feature in mobile apps.
+It includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+The first API can be used to convert XPS files to DOC format.
+The second API can be used to render DOC files to MARKDOWN.
+This makes it easy to integrate XPS to MARKDOWN conversion feature in mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}